Atharva-Kurlekar7/Fine-tuning-model/medical LLM technical-report.md

 3. Raffel, C., et al. (2020).
 Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer.
 Journal of Machine Learning Research, 21(140), 1-67.

 4. Wolf, T., et al. (2020).
 Transformers: State-of-the-art Natural Language Processing.
 In Proceedings of the 2020 Conference on Empirical Methods in Natural Language Processing: System Demonstrations, 38–45.

-5. Lin, C. Y. (2004).
-ROUGE: A Package for Automatic Evaluation of Summaries.
-In Text Summarization Branches Out, 74–81.

-6. Papineni, K., et al. (2002).
-BLEU: a Method for Automatic Evaluation of Machine Translation.
-In Proceedings of the 40th Annual Meeting of the Association for Computational Linguistics, 311–318.